Do you want to make a full-time living as a professional photographer?

 Here’s what you should do:

 - Prepare the content for your website.
-Provide a short bio, a description of the services that you offer, and list contact information.
+Provide a short bio, a description of the services that you offer, and a list of contact information.

 - Choose the photos for your portfolio.
 You want to showcase your best work so you need to be extremely picky here.
 Also, make sure to stay within your niche.